Detection of Multiple Influential Observations on Model Selection: Conclusions

+2. {\bf Detection Methods}.
+DF(LASSO) underperforms due to its leave-one-out design, whereas MIP performs well except when contamination af{}fects only the predictors.
+Among the ClusMIP variants, ClusMIP(SLASSO) consistently achieves strong detection performance due to uniform shrinkage and stricter requirements on selection consistency, followed by ClusMIP(LASSO).
+Thus, they are suggested for detection purposes.
+In contrast, ClusMIP applied to SCAD or MCP has lower detection power than that of ClusMIP applied to convex penalties, owing to their adaptive shrinkage and relaxed requirements on selection consistency.

+3. {\bf Approximation Option}.
+The approximation choice relies on dimensionality constraints, interpretability, robustness and computational cost.
+While the bootstrap schemes are robust and impose minimal dimensionality restrictions (requiring only large $n$), the parametric options improve interpretability by characterizing the latent structure of the diagnostic measures.
+Simulation results under both linear and logistic models show that Boot-I consistently achieves the highest detection power, establishing it as the preferred default approximation.

-The existing methods and the revised ClusMIP are also used to analyze a real dataset studying the effect of physical pain on the brain using fMRI.
-Besides consistent detection performance as seen in the simulated studies, improved predictive power is obtained upon removing identified outliers under both \eqref{linearmodel} and \eqref{logistic}.
-Variation in finite-sample detection behaviors for the revised ClusMIP applied to dif{}ferent model selectors is yet to be explored.
+The existing and proposed methods are further applied to a dataset from an fMRI-based pain study \citep{lindquist2017}.
+Consistent with the simulation results, predictive performances are improved after removing the identified outliers.
+Yet, variations in the detection outcomes of the revised ClusMIP across dif{}ferent selectors remain to be theoretically studied.